 |Mooney||(F. H. Mooney Pen Company) A pen manufacturing company located in Chicago, Illinois; founded c.
 1905 by Frank H. Mooney and lasted until c.
 1915.
 Mooney sold thumb-filling pens made to U.S. Patent No 879,296, which was issued in 1908.
 From 1915 to the late 1920s, Frank Mooney worked as an engineer/designer for Conklin.|

 (Moore Pen Company) A pen manufacturing company located in Boston, Massachusetts.
 Founded as the American Fountain Pen Company in 1899 by stationer Walter F. Cushing and optical salesman William F. Cushman, who had acquired the rights to Morris W. Moore’s design for a retractable safety pen (U.S. Patent No 567,151).
-Moore’s Non-Leakable Safety Pen was remarkably simple and straightforward to manufacture, and it sold extremely well into the 1920s.
+Moore’s Non-Leakable Safety Pen was remarkably simple and straightforward to manufacture, and it sold extremely well into the 1920s with only one modification, the addition in 1918 of a prong at the base of the cap to force-retract the nib if the user began to cap the pen before retracting the nib manually.
 Acquiring people and intellectual property in 1917 upon the dissolution of the Boston Fountain Pen Company (bought by Wahl), the company renamed itself as the Moore Pen Company and expanded its line into high-quality lever fillers.
 Among the Boston people coming to Moore was co-owner George F. Brandt, who developed for Moore an improved version of the comb feed whose patent had gone to Wahl. ¶ Like L. E. Waterman, Moore was slow to adopt newer technologies, abandoning hard rubber pens in 1926 but continuing to make flat-top models (below, upper, a Maniflex) well into the 1930s.
 Moore’s celluloid pens are noted for their beautiful patterns and colors (below, lower, a 94-A).
 In 1946, the company introduced the Finger tip, an odd-looking streamlined pen intended to compete with the Parker “51”.
 Early Finger Tips had flow problems, later corrected.
 The pen nevertheless sold poorly, and Moore discontinued it in 1951; thereafter the company’s product was a line of mediocre squeeze fillers.
 Moore finally went out of business in 1956.
 See also Finger tip, non-leakable.

 |Moore & Evans||(Moore & Evans, Inc.) A wholesaler located in Chicago, Illinois; operated from the 1890s until the 1940s, dealing in jewelry, etc., at one location and sporting goods at another.
 Among the firm’s products were writing instruments imprinted MOORE & EVANS.
 No connection with the Moore Pen Company or the Evans Dollar Pen Company.
 See also Evans (definition 1), Moore.|

 One of the “exotic” celluloid colors (Burma, Cathay, Jet Black, Kashmir, and Morocco) offered on the first generation of the Wahl Doric.
-Morocco is chunks of pearlescent maroon veined with black, as shown to the right.
+Morocco is chunks of pearlescent maroon veined with black, as shown below.
 See also Burma, Cathay, Doric, Kashmir.

 |Morton||A third-tier brand produced by the Morrison Fountain Pen Company.
 See also Morrison.|